Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/introduction.rst

 Introduction
 ************

-Motion Tracking is used to track the motion of objects and applying that data to 3D object through the compositor.
+Motion Tracking is used to track the motion of objects and/or a background scene and, through the compositor, to apply this tracking data to 3D objects (or just one), which have either been created in Blender or imported into the application.
 Blender's motion tracker supports a couple of very powerful tools for 2D tracking and 3D motion tracking, including camera tracking and object tracking, as well as some special features like the plane track for compositing.
 Tracks can also be used to move and deform masks for rotoscoping in the Mask Editor, which is available as a special mode in the Movie Clip Editor.